 The short story for backlinks is the more you have going to a page, the more authoritative and valuable it will be.

 Backlinking requires a plan, so you must know a few things before Google crawls your pages.

 - Why did the site owner link to your post?

 You must be careful not to get on Google’s penalty radar.
 This can happen with spammy backlinks.

 Book a discovery session to learn more about backlinking.

 Again, this section can get deep, and while I have written 4,000-word posts on my site, I don’t intend to turn this post into one of them.
-If you plan to Design an e-commerce website in the future, sign up for my stay connected block below.
+If you plan to Design an e-commerce website, sign up for my stay connected block below.

-So if you read this far down, you probably want to know what I did about my friend Dan.
+So, if you read this far down, you probably want to know what I did about my friend Dan.
 We built a nice, clean (smallish) e-commerce website for him.
-He has about 10 products on the site, and in the first half of the year, he sold about 75 thousand dollars in a side hustle.
+He has about ten products on the site, and in the first half of the year, he sold about 75 thousand dollars in a side hustle.

-Let me know what you think about this post; I would be interested if you are looking to design an e-commerce website.
+Let me know what you think about this post; I would be interested if you want to design an e-commerce website.
 Please tap stay connected to receive blog posts and information about e-commerce.